rob-ert/bandwidth-on-demand/README.md

         idd.client.class = nl.surfnet.bod.idd.IddOfflineClient
         nbi.client.class = nl.surfnet.bod.nbi.NbiOfflineClient

 * Not using SURFconext authentication makes it easier to test/run the application.
 To do this you can set some properties in the `bod.properties`.
-An example mock implementation of is our [SoS][sos-git-repo].
+An example mock implementation of is our [SoS][sos].

     hibboleth.imitate = true
     shibboleth.imitate.displayName = John Doe